 What makes these carrot cake muffins healthy?

-- We substituted the oil for applesauce – and I opted for unsweetened applesauce.
-You can hardly taste the difference and it cuts back on even MORE sugar.
+- Applesauce – We substituted the oil for unsweetened applesauce.
+You can hardly taste the difference and it adds a nice apple flavor.

-- Speaking of sugar, we opted to use brown sugar to give it that deeper flavor, but only use ½ cup.
+- Sugar – We opted to use brown sugar to give it that deeper flavor, but decreased the usual amount to only use ½ cup.

-- And lastly, we added even MORE carrots and raisins, again for that boost of nutrition.
+- Veggies – And lastly, we added even MORE carrots and raisins, again for that boost of nutrition.
 Be sure not to use the shredded carrots in the bag.
-We want freshly shredded carrot that is shredded using a box grater.
+We want freshly grated carrots.

 How to Make Carrot Cake Muffins

 No special equipment is required for these delicious muffins – all you need is a hand mixer and 3 bowls.